Kritigulati20/weather-data-analysis/README.md

-# Weather Data Analysis using Python, NumPy, Pandas and Matplotlib
+# Weather Data Analysis using Python

 ## Project Overview
-This project analyzes a historical weather dataset using Python.
-It performs data cleaning, statistical analysis using NumPy, and creates visualizations using Matplotlib.
+This project analyzes historical weather data using Python, NumPy, Pandas, and Matplotlib.
+It loads a real weather dataset, cleans the data, performs statistical analysis, and generates visualizations.

-## Features
-- Load weather dataset from CSV
-- Clean missing values
-- Remove duplicate records
-- Calculate average, minimum and maximum temperature
-- Find hottest and coldest day
-- Calculate average humidity
-- Calculate maximum wind speed
-- Count hot days and freezing days
-- Generate multiple graphs

 ## Technologies Used
 - Python